mdabdulripon/Angular/README.md

           };
           console.log(addTo()); //result will be 5.

-### What is typeof operator!
-     Typeof operator returns a string that identifies the data type of an expression.

 ### What is event in JavaScript!
      JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.